Kaguya Shinomiya: In Kaguya-sama: Love is War

 Kaguya is the vice president of Shuchiin Academy's student council.
-She is known for her beauty, intelligence and wealth, her family owning one of the largest business conglomerates in Japan.
-Due to being born into a high-class family, the manner Kaguya was raised caused her to be prideful, cold and calculating; but underneath her personality traits, she is really an innocent, kind and fair-minded teenage girl at heart.
-Her social status and upbringing also causes her emotional suffering due to loneliness and isolation.
-In spite of her intelligence and resources, she is surprisingly inept at utilizing social media and digital technology (although she excels at older, analog methods of input such as typewriter).
-She is also quite naïve when it comes to romance and sexuality, and had to be taught how to utilize fashion and femininity to her advantage.
-To make Miyuki confess his love directly or indirectly, she usually plans ahead to tilt the circumstances in her favour.
-Apart from engaging in student council work, she is in the Archery club.
+She is known for her beauty, intelligence, and wealth, her family owning one of the largest business conglomerates in Japan.
+Due to being born into a high-class family, the manner Kaguya was raised caused her to be prideful, cold, and calculating, but underneath this, she is really an innocent, kind, and fair-minded teenage girl at heart.
+Her social status and upbringing also caused her emotional suffering due to loneliness and isolation.
+In spite of her intelligence and resources, she is surprisingly inept at utilizing social media and digital technology, although she excels at older, analog methods of input such as a typewriter.
+She is also quite naïve when it comes to romance and sexuality and had to be taught how to utilize fashion and femininity to her advantage.
+To make Miyuki confess his love directly or indirectly, she usually plans ahead to tilt the circumstances in her favor.
+Apart from engaging in student council work, she is in the archery club.
 Although she is left-handed, she writes with her right hand.

 Eventually, Kaguya and Miyuki mutually confess their feelings during the school festival, sharing their first kiss as heart-shaped balloons float above the sky.
 They later have sex for the first time when Kaguya spends the night at the Shirogane family apartment.
 She is initially disapproving of Miyuki's decision to study at Stanford University but ultimately accepts.
-She even secretly accompanies him to the United States to bid him a proper farewell, and she visits him on a regular basis.
+She even secretly accompanies him to the United States to bid him a proper farewell and she visits him on a regular basis.
 She also has plans to study at Stanford after graduating.

-It is revealed later in the story that Kaguya was born out of an affair by her father and a prostitute named Nayotake Shimizu, who died less than a month after giving birth to her, and as of such wouldn't be considered part of the family going by tradition.
+It is revealed later in the story that Kaguya was born out of an affair by her father and a prostitute named Nayotake Shimizu, who died less than a month after giving birth to her, and as such would not be considered part of the family by tradition.
 Despite her father still considering her as much of a member of his family as the rest of his children, she is still treated akin to a political tool by her two oldest brothers.

 Other appearances

 Kaguya makes a cameo in a bonus chapter of Oshi no Ko, another manga series by Akasaka, where she serves as Ruby Hoshino's photographer during a shoot.
-It is implied she has married Miyuki, as she is credited under the name Kaguya Shirogane (白銀 輝夜, Shirogane Kaguya).
+It is implied she has married Miyuki as she is credited under the name Kaguya Shirogane (白銀 輝夜, Shirogane Kaguya).